Skip to main content

 # vim: et tw=80 ts=2 sw=2 cc=80:

-1. If all the above methods do not work
+QA-4: If none of the above methods work

-• Try to recompile the be/bin/doris_be binary on the machine running Doris BE, that is, compile, run, and jeprof analyze on the same machine.
+• Try recompiling be/bin/doris_be on the BE machine to compile, run, and parse on the same machine.

-Doris 1.2.1 and earlier versions use TCMalloc.
-Doris 1.2.2 version uses Jemalloc by default.
-To switch to TCMalloc, you can compile like this: USE_JEMALLOC=OFF sh build.sh --be.
+Note: Doris 1.2.1 and earlier use TCMalloc.
+Doris 1.2.2+ default to Jemalloc.
+To switch back to TCMalloc, compile with USE_JEMALLOC=OFF sh build.sh --be.

 tcmalloc: large alloc 1396277248 bytes == 0x3f3488000 @ 0x2af6f63 0x2c4095b 0x134d278 0x134bdcb 0x133d105 0x133d1d0 0x19930ed